harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

-### Do we have a way to optionally exclude some values file fetch in the manifest based on condition ?
+### Do we have a way to optionally exclude some values file fetch in the manifest based on condition?

 Currently we do not have a way to exclude or make the values file list optional.
 If you run a helm deployment by specifying a values.yaml and if the yaml does not exist it will fail the deployment.

-### Why the pipeline gets failed with message `deployment exceeded it's progress deadline`?
+### Why the pipeline gets failed with message "deployment exceeded it's progress deadline"?

-When we deploy any workload in ouir kubernetes deployment after the deployment is done we run the wait for steady step during which we check for the status of the deployment done in kubernetes with help of kubectl command.
+When we deploy any workload in our kubernetes deployment after the deployment is done we run the wait for steady step during which we check for the status of the deployment done in kubernetes with help of kubectl command.
 If the command is not returning anything and it exceeds the task run time threshold on kubernetes we see this error message.
 Also as we were unable to confirm the status of the deployment due to above failure we mark the deployment as failure as well.

-### Is it part of the design that in the webhook trigger, an API URL for status is provided without the need for authorization ?
+### Is it part of the design that in the webhook trigger, an API URL for status is provided without the need for authorization?

 Yes, this is kept by design.
-For more on this please go through the provided [Documentation](https://developer.harness.io/docs/platform/triggers/trigger-deployments-using-custom-triggers/#enforcing-authorization-for-custom-triggers)
+For more details, go to [Documentation](https://developer.harness.io/docs/platform/triggers/trigger-deployments-using-custom-triggers/#enforcing-authorization-for-custom-triggers).

 ### What is the purpose of merging values YAML files?